Doors (The Bear): Writing

 On Marcus' eulogy, Lionel Boyce commented, "I was like: a monologue.
 Alright, alright.
 But I think it felt reassuring.
 It's like jumping off a cliff, but he believes in me.
 He wouldn't have written it if he didn't think I could do it.
 The writers are trying to steer the ship in a certain direction, and they want this in there, so my job is to uphold that and do my best to deliver it as close as possible to the way they want it."

-In 2025, a BuzzFeed writer tagged waiter Fak in "Doors" as one of the show's funniest moments: "Fak serving broth by pouring it and then bringing it back into the kitchen to a dumbfounded Carmy might be one of the funniest cringe moments in the whole show.
-The second he started walking back, I hid my face."

-If Natalie's calculations are correct, The Bear's annual gross revenue at its current level of operation should be a little under $7 million a year.

 Filming

 According to cinematographer Andrew Wehde, "We did this episode in probably three or four days, but we were shooting inserts for it for a long time—we would constantly be shooting bits and pieces here and there.
 It's the power of running two cameras.
 B-camera operator Chris Dame is the contributor to the B-roll behind our show, and he has done an incredible job of taking on that responsibility.
-Duccio would be like, 'I need inserts of the dish pit,' and Chris would go in and grab it with the 11:1."
+Duccio [Fabbri] would be like, 'I need inserts of the dish pit,' and Chris would go in and grab it with the 11:1."

-Set design

-The bowls Carmy complains about are Jono Pandolfi earthenware in "toasted clay."
-The pieces are handmade in New Jersey.

-Costuming

-"Doors" takes place over the course of a month, and Sydney wears multiple headscarves over that period of time.
-In the scene where Carmy noticed she widened the margins on their tickets because he writes in the margins, Sydney wears a blue-and-white constellations of the zodiac scarf from Printed Image.
-One of the headscarves that Sydney wears in "Doors" is decorated with images of colorful feathered fishing lures; she wears the same scarf again in episode five "Children."
-While talking Tina through preparing a dish, she wears a black-and-white checkered bandana from World of Crow that "was one of her more muted styles."
-Another bandana is the Narcissus design from Eloi, which is decorated in gold stars and "several faces with oversized features."
-Her final scarf of the episode is the red and green "Glowing Chard" design by Centinelle.